Anch9999/AiToDinoRun/README.md

 pipenv --python 3.6
 pipenv shell
 cd your_local_AiToDinoRun_path/model
-pip install -r requirements.txt (or you can use **pipenv install**, but it feels slower than use pip) jupyer notebook
+pip install -r requirements.txt (or you can use "pipenv install", but it feels slower than use pip) jupyer notebook
 ```